r4victor/tenthousandmeters/content/blog/python_bts_05.md

 1. As for the `STORE_NAME` opcode, the VM first gets the name of a variable.
 2. The VM looks up the value of the name in the mapping of local variables: `v = f_locals[name]`.
-3. If the name is not in `f_locals`, the VM looks up the value in the mapping of global variables `f_globals`.
+3. If the name is not in `f_locals`, the VM looks up the value in the dictionary of global variables `f_globals`.
 And if the name is not in `f_globals` either, the VM looks up the value in `f_builtins`.
 The `f_builtins` field of a frame object points  to the dictionary of the `builtins` module, which contains bult-in types, functions, exceptions and constants.
 If the name is not there, the VM gives up and sets the `NameError` exception.
-4. If the VM finds the value, it pushes the value on the stack.
+4. If the VM finds the value, it pushes the value onto the stack.

 The way the VM searches for a name has the following effects: